Maya1248/desktop_encryption_utility/README.txt

 Desktop (Windows, Linux etc.) command line utility.
 Simplistic Encryption/Decryption of files with a password.

+Algorithm:
-Algorithm: AES-256 ECB (no IV)
+AES-256 ECB (no IV)

+Password storage:
-Password storage: SHA-256 of the password stored at the end of a file.
-32 bytes are added to the file for the hash at the end.
+Non-existent.
+16 bytes of alternating 01 pattern is added at the end of the file and encrypted.
+Password is checked such that the last 16 bytes are decrypted using whatever password you provided;
+If the result ends up being the static 01 pattern, your password is correct and the whole file is decrypted.

+Note:
-Note: The password storage method is rather weak.
-Vulnerable to multiple attacks such as: rainbow tables, wordlist brute-forcing etc.
+The method here used is rather simplistic and weak to wordlist attacks.
+But if someone already got access to your device in order to do that, you kind of have bigger problems >:3

 Usage:
 aes-util ARGUMENT FILE PASSWORD